kingsquare/communibase-connector-php/README.md

 ## Changelog

+* 2.2.1 bugfix

+    Updated the fetchting of binary to work with the HOST header passing.

 * 2.2.0 Exceptions: gotta catch 'em all!

     We're building towards better exception handling and as such have moved all outside calls into a single method.